-Sequels are typically underwhelming, just watch Ocean’s Twelve, but the Jabra Elite Active 75t boasts an attractive redesign and improved functionality over the debut Elite Active 65t.
+Sequels are typically underwhelming, just watch Ocean’s Twelve, but the Jabra Elite Active 75t boasts an attractive redesign and improved functionality over the debut Elite Active 65t, and now they have noise cancelling.
 Let’s find out what makes these exercise earphones so exceptional, and why they’re a great accessory for any workout enthusiast.

 Who should get the Jabra Elite Active 75t?

 - Athletes of all kinds should get the Elite Active 75t because they’re IP57-rated and provide a secure fit.
 Battery life is above average, and fast charging is supported which is a necessity for any respectable pair of exercise headphones.

 - Anyone with an active lifestyle should get these.
 You don’t have to be an athlete to get workout earbuds, and the versatile Jabra Elite Active 75t prove that.
 Even when casually commuting via bike, having one earphone in was easy to do and I never worried about them falling out thanks to the housings’ grippy finishes.

 - General consumers will benefit from the Jabra Elite Active 75t because of the ventilation system that filters out some ambient noise.
 What’s more, the charging case is svelte and small, taking up little space in a pocket or purse.

 Jabra’s updated workout earphones feature a more slender, chic design compared to last year’s Elite Active 65t totally wireless earbuds.
 Everything from the case to the actual earbuds have been redesigned with a smaller footprint.
 Despite the down-sizing, standalone and on-the-go battery life is better than the Elite Active 75t’s predecessor.